aidanwilliams01/pig-latin/README.md

 Code: pigLatin("stove");
 Expected Output: "ovestay"

-Test: "It will add 'qu' to the end of words that begin with a 'qu'."
+Test: "It will add 'quay' to the end of words that begin with a 'qu'."
 Code: pigLatin("quick");
 Expected Output: "ickquay"